wp-plugins/wp-ultimate-csv-importer/Readme.txt

 [Read More about Pro>>](http://www.smackcoders.com/wp-ultimate-csv-importer-pro.html) or [Test Drive Our Live Demo](http://demo.smackcoders.com/demowpthree/wp-admin)

 = Imp.
 Notes =
+* It is advised to remove older version files () completely and install/reinstall version 3.5.0.
 * All CSV files should be should be strictly UTF-8 CSV format.
 * All wordpress supported languages can imported with csv format as UTF-8 without BOM (See FAQ for instructions).
 * User import option is switched off in multi site mode.